 Your commitment will showcase your business, as well as provide the Penn State Shenango Alumni Society an once-in-a-lifetime opportunity to endow a new scholarship.
 All sponsorships will be recognized in our program, which is given to each golf and cornhole tournament team.
 Sponsors will also have signs on the golf course and at the cornhole tournament.
 Last year, more than 175 people attended our golf outing and cornhole tournament.

 We would appreciate your consideration of becoming a Special Events Sponsor for 2018.
 We expect to sell out quickly, and we want to give you the first opportunity to reserve your spot for these exciting events.
 The deadline to register is May 31, 2018.
-Please mail completed sponsorship commitment form along with payment to: Penn State Shenango Development, 147 Shenango Ave, Sharon, PA 16146.
+Please mail your completed sponsorship commitment form along with payment to: Penn State Shenango Development, 147 Shenango Ave, Sharon, PA 16146.
 Checks can be made payable to Penn State Shenango Golf Scramble.

 2018 Penn State Shenango Alumni Society Sponsorships Available